 Your adult children look to you for cues about how to react to your divorce.
 We asked Sterk Family Law attorney Joan Van Oss for some tips about how to set a good example for adult children during your divorce.
 Van Oss recommends divorcing couples be wary of adult children’s advice, which may be the product of hurt, anger and grief.

 Grey divorce has become a common phrase to describe couples ages 50 and older that move forward with divorce proceedings.
 According to a 2015 Pew Research Report, the divorce rate among Baby Boomers has doubled within the last 25 years.
 Many couples in a grey divorce haven been married for a considerable amount of time and are within their first marriage.

-Responding to Adult Children During Your Grey Divorce
+Communication During Grey Divorce

 When they say: Dad, I’m on your side.
 I’m not talking to Mom.

 How you can react: Resist the urge to have adult children take sides in a divorce.